 Face-to-face learning is a priority in all our schools.
 To keep our learners and staff as safe as possible, COVID safe measures will be in place in our schools.
-These measures are in line with Public Health advice and outlined in Tasmania’s Operational Plan for Managing COVID-19 in Schools.
+These measures are in line with Public Health advice and outlined in the Department’s COVID-safe schools plan for Term 3 (PDF, 70KB).

 Due to the COVID-19 pandemic, some students will be unable to attend their school.
 When students can’t attend, schools will communicate with parents and carers about support available to learners.
 Part of this support may include access to the Department of Education Virtual Learning Centre (VLC).